sohamkhanna08/Tripify/README.md

 # 🌍 Tripify : Discover, Explore, Plan a Trip!

-A Full-Stack Web Application inspired by Airbnb, built to simplify travel planning and enhance user experience with powerful features and a modern tech stack.
+A Full-Stack Web Application, built to simplify travel planning and enhance user experience with powerful features and a modern tech stack.

 ## 🛠️ Technologies & Packages Used